amirgamil/Meningitis-Analysis/README.md

 pipeline.find_optimal_parameters()
 pipeline.fit_and_predict(test_data, month_data_country_prophet, test_states, test_summaries, separation_test)
 ```
-Note the parameters for fit_and_predict will be available by running the prepare_data_for_model function at the top - that is where you can specify the country_index or the country from which to use data for.
+Note the parameters for auto_arima.fit and pipeline.fit_and_predict will be available by running the prepare_data_for_model function at the top - that is where you can specify the country_index or the country from which to use data for.
 Currently, the code is written to run for the 7 countries with the most complete data, however this can be easily adapted in the data_preprocessing iPython notebook.